LudvigOlsen/groupdata2/README.md

 # groupdata2

-R package: Subsetting methods for balanced cross-validation, time series windowing, and general grouping and splitting of data.
+R package: Methods for dividing data into groups.
+Create balanced partitions and cross-validation folds.
+Perform time series windowing and general grouping and splitting of data.
+Balance existing groups with up- and downsampling.

 By Ludvig R. Olsen,
 Started in Oct.
 2016